susestudio/studio-help/400_use/460_pxe-image.md

 3. Build the PXE image in SUSE Studio Onsite.
 4. Deploy the PXE image.

-Keep in mind, Aftp is *not supported* for SUSE Linux Enterprise 10.
+Keep in mind, the previous procedure is *not supported* for SUSE Linux Enterprise 10.
+For SUSE Linux Enterprise 10 you should use one of alternative protocols for deployment (see Alternative Protocols section below).

 ## Setup a Atftp Server